-This is a question I am often asked by people that are usually skeptic or simply new of the tarot and wanting to learn more.
+This is a question I am often asked by people that are usually skeptic or simply new and curious about tarot.

 ” Do I use Tarot for every single decision? ” is the same as asking : ” Are you Tarot codependant?”